 Energy boosters to keep your body healthy

-Now, let’s continue and take a look at traditional foods that boost your energy levels.
+Now, let’s continue and take a look at traditional and whole foods that boost your energy levels.

-Note that when it comes to energy-boost strategies, I confess that it is preferable to drink a fresh-made juice rather than a smoothie.
+Note that when it comes to instant energy-boosting foods, I confess that it is preferable to drink fresh-made juice rather than a smoothie.

 Because it has less fiber and no dairy (unless you make it with water) or added sweeteners as is typical of fresh juice, it makes for an even more fast-acting and powerful drink.

-When fatigue kicks in throughout the day, and or you start feeling lethargic, that is a strong sign that your body is run down by the toxins found in our water, food and air, causing our adrenal glands to overwork.
+When fatigue kicks in throughout the day, and you start feeling lethargic, then consider this as a strong sign that your body is run down by the toxins found in our water, food, and air, causing your adrenal glands to overwork.

 Tip: You can quickly boost your energy by eating sweet potatoes, for example.

-Or you can wash some unpeeled carrots and eat it raw, or add it to your juicer.
+Or you can wash some unpeeled carrots and eat them raw, or add them to your juicer.
 Should you peel carrots before juicing?
 It is up to you.

 Natural adaptogens to fight fatigue